An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 -

-: we assume most users would like a visualization of these results and nothing else (default isTRUE
+return.plot: we assume most users would like a visualization of these results and nothing else (default isTRUE) -

-: if the user wants the raw data (to design their ownggplot
+return.data: if the user wants the raw data (to design their ownggplot, for instance), this argument should beTRUE(default isFALSE) -

-: the formulae can be very complex, but perhaps users want to see the particular formula for the effect in some particular period .
-Ifreturn.formulae = TRUE
+return.formulae: the formulae can be very complex, but perhaps users want to see the particular formula for the effect in some particular period .
+Ifreturn.formulae = TRUE, these are returned as a list, along with the binomial series that represents the shock history (default isFALSE)

 We’ll use the toy time series data included with the package to illustrate the function.
 These data are purely expository, as is the model.
 We do not advocate for this model.